DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 Use the `userAgent` parameter to substitute a user agent string.

 > Important!
-TestCafe relies on the user agent string to emulate browser behavior.
-Tests are not guaranteed to run correctly if you provide a user agent that is invalid or [not supported by TestCafe](#browser-support).
+TestCafe relies on a user agent string to emulate browser behavior.
+Tests are not guaranteed to run correctly if you specify a user agent that is invalid or [not supported by TestCafe](#browser-support).

 You need to escape special characters in the user agent string when you specify it in the command line.
 These characters include: